mithril-security/blindai/README.md

 - upload an AI model that was previously converted to ONNX
 - query the model securely

 BlindAI is configured by default to connect to our managed Cloud backend to make it easy for users to upload and query models inside our secure enclaves.
 Even though we managed users AI models, thanks to the protection provided by the use of secure enclaves, data and models sent to our Cloud remain private and never.

 You can also deploy BlindAI on [your own infra](#on-premise-deployment).

-### Querying a GPT2 model
+### Querying a GPT2

 We can see how it works with our GPT2 model for text generation.
 It is already loaded inside our managed Cloud, so we will simply need to query it.
 We will be using the `transformers` library for tokenizing.